dapr/quickstarts/actors/csharp/sdk/README.md

 When you ran the client app:

-1. A `SmartDetectorActor` is created with these properties: Id = 1, Location = "First Floor", Status = "Ready".
-2. Another `SmartDetectorActor` is created with these properties: Id = 2, Location = "Second Floor", Status = "Ready".
-3. The status of `SmartDetectorActor` 1 is read and printed to the console.
-4. The status of `SmartDetectorActor` 2 is read and printed to the console.
+1. Two `SmartDetectorActor` actors are created and initialized with Id, Location, and Status="Ready"
-5. The `DetectSmokeAsync` method of `SmartDetectorActor` 1 is called.
+2. The `DetectSmokeAsync` method of `SmartDetectorActor` 1 is called.
-6. The `TriggerAlarmForAllDetectors` method of `ControllerActor` is called.
+3. The `TriggerAlarmForAllDetectors` method of `ControllerActor` is called.
-7. The `SoundAlarm` method of `SmartDetectorActor` 1 is called.
-8. The `SoundAlarm` method of `SmartDetectorActor` 2 is called.
+4. The `SoundAlarm` methods of `SmartDetectorActor` 1 and 2 are called.
-9. The status of `SmartDetectorActor` 1 is read and printed to the console.
-10. The status of `SmartDetectorActor` 2 is read and printed to the console.
+5. The `ControllerActor` also creates a reminder to `ClearAlarm` after 15 seconds using `RegisterReminderAsync`

 Looking at the code, `SmartDetectorActor` objects are created in the client application and initialized with object state with `ActorProxy.Create<ISmartDevice>(actorId, actorType)` and then `proxySmartDevice.SetDataAsync(data)`.
 These objects are re-entrant and will hold on to the state as shown by `proxySmartDevice.GetDataAsync()`.